edsdk/flmngr-server-php/README.md

 ## Server languages support

-Current package is targeted to serve uploads inside PHP environment.
+Current package is targeted to serve uploads inside PHP environment of any version.

-Another backends are also available:

-- Node (TypeScript/JavaScript)
-- PHP
-- Java

 ## See Also